adway/confederate-symbols/README.md

 * Visualize confederate symbols based on state.
 * Visualize confederate symbols based on type of symbol.
 * Visualize the location of these symbols, on the US map, using latitude and longitude.
+* Visualized the number of confederate symbols per 100,000 people, for each state

 ## Future Goals
 * Compute confederate symbols per square mile
-* Compute confederate symbols per 100k people.